Creating Accessible Documents

 Step 2: Save as a 'PDF'

-Step 3: Check Accessibility with Screen Reader
+Step 3: Check Accessibility with Adobe's Accessibility Tool

 Because Adobe Acrobat is the native program for creating PDF files, the PDF just created using this method is possibly not perfectly accessible.
 However, if it was an accessible Word document, the PDF created should also be accessible and ready for distribution.